 In my check-ups with my doctors, I downplayed how much I was using it, though that wasn't really necessary—there was never any resistance to refilling it every month, even though it’s only supposed to be a temporary solution for insomnia and I’d been taking it for almost nine years.
 When that little voice would start tapping my shoulder, hinting that maybe this wasn't such a good thing, I’d respond with, Hey, I just answered ZERO to the “How many alcoholic beverages do you consume in one week?” question again at the doctor's office.
 Chill.

 And yet, that little voice wouldn’t stop nagging me.
 I knew it was right.
-I knew because I protected it like I had drinking.
-I kept the fact that I used Ambien from my sponsors and everyone, really (secrets are a very good tip off you’re up to something shady).
+I knew because I was protecting the Ambien like I had drinking.
+I kept the fact that I used it from my sponsors and everyone, really (secrets are a very good tip off you’re up to something shady).
 If I talked about it, I did so casually, as if it was a thing I did only when traveling or seldomly and only under very specific circumstances.
 I thought about tapering down or coming off completely all the time, but always told myself there would be a better time and I couldn’t afford to not sleep for several days, which I knew would be the case having come off it before.
 A couple times I raised my concern to my doctor and she told me not to worry, that it wasn't a high dose, and we could work on tapering when it was a "better time."

 Aside from it making me feel sluggish and tired the next day, I didn’t feel like it was negatively affecting me otherwise.
 My work was going brilliantly, I was thriving and growing in so many ways, I took care of my responsibilities.
 And yet, new symptoms started popping up: migraines, anxiety spikes, irritability, mid-day exhaustion that required napping, and worst of all, horrible memory and recall.
 I connected other factors to these symptoms—my diet, not enough exercise, too much travel, stress, blah blah, blah—but deep down I knew the cause.
 Then finally, last fall, a thought started to nag at me: you will never write this book unless you quit.